 Groundwater quality also varies.
 The majority of the county has poor chemical status with pockets of good status.
 Generally in the plan area groundwater sources such as springs, wells and boreholes are limited.
 Surface water sources therefore provide the majority of the supply from reservoirs and river intakes.
-The most significant reservoir for supply of drinking water in the Teignbridge area is Roadford for southern parts of the county.
 Drinking Water Safeguard Zones have been designated where the land use is causing pollution of the raw water.
-Groundwater bodies that fall into this category are near Kenton and between Ottery St Mary and Otterton (Environment Agency.
+Groundwater bodies that fall into this category are near Kenton.
+(Environment Agency.
 Available at:

-http://maps.environmentagency.gov.uk/wiyby/wiybyController?topic=drinkingwater&l ayerGroups=default&lang=\e&ep=map&scale=5&x=292304.45833333314&y=10269

-5.04166666593#x=257002&y=98693&lg=3,&scale=3).
+http://maps.environmentagency.gov.uk/wiyby/wiybyController?topic=drinkingwater&l ayerGroups=default&lang=e&ep=map&scale=5&x=292304.45833333314&y=10269 5.04166666593#x=257002&y=98693&lg=3,&scale=3).
 Human health is not at risk from these sources because SWW provide extra treatment.